19010853/Blog-Web-Project/README.md

 This is a blog web project built with Next.js, a modern React framework that enables building high-performance and SEO-friendly web applications.
 The project provides a full-featured blog platform with a user-friendly interface.

 ## Key Features
-- 🚀 Built with Next.js 14
+- 🚀 Built with Next.js
-- 💅 Modern UI with Tailwind CSS
+- 💅 Modern UI with Tailwind CSS and ShadcnUI
-- 📱 Responsive design for all devices
-- 🔍 SEO optimized
-- ⚡ High performance with Server Components
-- 🔒 Security and user authentication
 - 📝 Blog content management system
-- 💾 Smart caching system
 - 🗄️ Supabase integration for database and authentication

 ## System Requirements